-Your AC is working away through another Phoenix summer and suddenly your cold air stops blasting.
+Your AC is working away through another Tempe summer and suddenly your cold air stops blasting.
 You call an A/C system technician to come out to inspect your system and the next thing you know you’re going to have to pay an arm and a leg for the repair.
 So at what point do you call it a day and just change out your current AC equipment?

 Clearly the older the system the more it’s likely to breakdown and lose efficiency.
 Air conditioners over eight years old are now much less efficient than the more recent energy-efficient systems available today.
 Furthermore, if your AC is more than 13 years old, odds are you are going to lose more money over time to keep it functioning than if you just purchased a new, energy-efficient A/C system.